Plan your perfect Adventure...

 Where to stay

 Ullswater is the perfect place to unwind.
-You can choose to stay in and around Ullswater in traditional farmhouses, cosy cottages, welcoming guesthouses and Bed and Breakfasts (B&Bs), fine hotels, self catering cottages, or well run caravan and camping sites around the lake-all offering quality accommodation.
+You can choose to stay in and around Ullswater in traditional farmhouses, cosy cottages, welcoming guesthouses and Bed and Breakfasts (B&Bs), fine hotels and self catering cottages.
+There are also a great selection of well run caravan and camping sites around the lake.
+All offering quality accommodation.

 Signpost at Pooley Bridge photo by Helen Shaw www.malkinphotography.co.ukLocal restaurants, cafes and inns provide local fare and cuisine to suit all tastes.